High-order WENO scheme for Polymerization-type equations: Numerical Simulations

 \subsection{Interpretation of the numerical results}

 We have considered that the mean size of the polymers at the initial time $t=0$ was $1380.$ This size can be multiplied by $5$ along the polymerization process (see Figure~\ref{fig:1vs5} keeping in mind that the mean size is represented by $0.2$ in this continuous model).
 So if we want to solve the discrete model, we have to consider a system of dimension close to $5000,$ and the computations are very heavy.
 If we limit this value to $200$ keeping the discrete model, then we lose a lot of precision.
 It is the same for the continuous model if it is discretized with a first order scheme.
-That is why we use a fifth order discretization, and we can see the difference on Figure~\ref{fig:1vs5} : the fifth order scheme is able to capture strong variations of amplitude while the first order flattens them.
+That is why we use a high order discretization, and we can see the difference in Figures~\ref{fig:1vs5}~and~\ref{fig:1vs5reg} : the high order scheme is able to capture strong variations of amplitude while the first order flattens them.
 We also remark that the size repartition converges to a bimodal distribution, as observed by \cite{Silveira}.
-This asymptotic profile can be seen as an eigenvector of the operator $\Q-\p_x\T$ (see \cite{M1,DG}).
+This asymptotic profile is independent of the initial data (see the time $t=20$ in Figures~\ref{fig:1vs5}~and~\ref{fig:1vs5reg}) and can be seen as an eigenvector of the operator $\Q-\p_x\T$ (see \cite{M1,DG}).